Consensys/PEEPS/GOVERNANCE.md

 See [code of conduct]

 # Decision Making
-Decision making will be handled by the Approvers (see [community membership]).
+Decision making will be handled by the Approvers.
 If consensus cannot be reached, the Benevolent Dictator will provide the final word on the decision.

 # CLA

 All contributors must sign the CLA, as described in [CLA.md].

 ## Attribution

 This document was influenced by the following: